davenza/kde_ocl/README.md

 The [Rust](https://www.rust-lang.org/) compiler must be installed in the system.
 Check out [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install) for more information.

+The default Rust toolchain is used to compile the library, so **make sure to install a Rust toolchain (32 vs 64 bits) compatible with the Python interpreter version (32 vs 64 bits).**

 ### OpenCL

 The GPU drivers that enable OpenCL should be installed.